NeatNerdPrime/puppet-sysstat/README.md

 ## Instructions
 Call the class from your code, e.g. `class { 'sysstat': }` or `include 'sysstat'`

-Put the following values into hiera.
-The values below are the defaults, so you can omit them if you are happy with the defaults.
+Optionally put the following variables into hiera and adjust to your requirements.
+The values listed below are the defaults.
 ```
   sysstat::sa1_options: "-S ALL"
   # interval is in minutes - how often to launch sa1